-- our ability to successfully commercialize OLINVYK, or "OLINVYK" and our other product candidates: - our ability to generate sales and other revenues from OLINVYK or any of our other product candidates, once approved, including setting an acceptable price for and obtaining adequate coverage and hospital formulary acceptance of such products; - the size and growth potential of the markets for OLINVYK and out ability to serve those markets; - the scope, progress, results and costs of researching and developing our product candidates or any future product candidates, both in the United States and in territories outside the United States; - the number and development requirements of any other product candidates that we may pursue; - our ability to enter into collaborative agreements for the development and/or commercialization of our product candidates, including for OLINVYK; - the costs, timing, and outcome of any regulatory review of OLINVYK and any future product candidates, both in the United States and in territories outside the United States; - the costs, timing, and extent of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - any product liability or other lawsuits, including the recently filed class action complaints, related to our products or us; - the expenses needed to attract and retain skilled personnel; and - the costs involved in preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending our intellectual property-related claims, both in the United States and in territories outside the United States.
+- our ability to successfully commercialize OLINVYK and our other product candidates; - our ability to generate sales and other revenues from OLINVYK or any of our other product candidates, once approved, including setting an acceptable price for and obtaining adequate coverage and hospital formulary acceptance of such products; - the size and growth potential of the markets for OLINVYK and our ability to serve those markets; - the scope, progress, results and costs of researching and developing our product candidates or any future product candidates, both in the United States and in territories outside the United States; - the number and development requirements of any other product candidates that we may pursue;

+- our ability to enter into collaborative agreements for the development and/or commercialization of our product candidates, including for OLINVYK; - the costs, timing, and outcome of any regulatory review of OLINVYK and any future product candidates, both in the United States and in territories outside the United States; - the costs, timing, and extent of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - any product liability or other lawsuits, including the recently filed class action complaints, related to our products or us; - the expenses needed to attract and retain skilled personnel; and - the costs involved in preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending our intellectual property-related claims, both in the United States and in territories outside the United States.

-Please see "Risk Factors" section of this Quarterly Report, for additional risks associated with our substantial capital requirements.
+Please see "Risk Factors" section of this Quarterly Report, our Annual Report and our Reports on Form 10-Q for the quarters ended March 31, 2020 and June 30, 2020 for additional risks associated with our substantial capital requirements.